SAP-archive/aas-transformation-library/docs/articles/development_workflow.md

 ## Commit Messages

-The commit messages should follow the guidelines from https://chris.beams.io/posts/git-commit:
+The commit messages should follow the guidelines from [this guide](https://chris.beams.io/posts/git-commit):

 - Separate subject from body with a blank line
 - Limit the subject line to 50 characters